Combinatorial aspects of Parraud's asymptotic expansion for GUE matrices: Genus expansion for mixtures of GUE and semicirculars

 \subsection{Inductive proof of the genus expansion}

 Now let us prove Proposition \ref{prop:genusexpansion}.
-We remark that the case of all Gaussians or all semicirculars is well known.
-Nonetheless, we can give a complete proof using the tools of this section together with integration by parts.
+Although the case of all Gaussians or all semicirculars is well known, we give a complete proof using the tools of this section together with integration by parts.
 One of the goals is to illustrate the connection between Gaussian integration by parts and the operations on permutations (as was done for planar maps in \cite[\S 2.6]{GMS2006}), since Parraud's formula was first proved using integration by parts.

 \begin{proof}[Proof of Proposition \ref{prop:genusexpansion}] Fix $I$, $J$, $\ell$, and $Z_k$ as in the proposition.
 First, consider the case where all the matrices are from the Gaussian Unitary Ensemble.
 Let $m = \min(S)$, and let $\gamma = (m m_1 \dots m_n)$ be the cycle containing $m$.
 Let $X^{(N)} = (X_i^{(N)})_{i \in I}$, and let